la-ots/pelican/docs/components/progress.md

 ## Best Practices

 - Use the Large Progress Indicator when the progress can be easily divided into segments.
-- Use the Small Progress Indicator when the progress is hard to divide into clean segment.
+- Use the Small Progress Indicator when the progress is hard to divide into clean segments.
 - Use them in conjunction with [Back and Forward Buttons](/components/back-and-forward-buttons).
 - Put the current step’s info into the `<title>` within the `<head>`.